Research Clusters at the School of Government

 Visit the Health Services Research Centre website.

-Research by the Chair in e-Government concentrates on the introduction, management and use of Information and Communication Technologies in the public sector and its external relationships with society, and the managerial, governmental and democratic implications.
+The research programme of the Chair in Digital Government concentrates on the introduction, management and use of Information and Communication Technologies in the public sector and its external relationships with society, and the managerial, governmental and democratic implications.

 Current research topics include: